Fossil Fuels – Are They Renewable Sources

 Energy plays an important role in today’s modern society, it drives our lives and heats our homes.
 With the day-to-day demand for electricity increasing at an alarming rate worldwide, due to high industrial growth and the extensive use of electrical equipment and gadgets around the modern home has meant that for humans, the availability of fossil fuels energy has never been so important.

 With increased energy demand in the form of electrical power and declining fossil fuel energy, means that Alternative Energies and environmentally friendly green fuels to power our cars are now being developed.
-But before we can discuss these “alternative energies” in more detail we need to understand what are fossil fuels and look at the current situation and were we are today.
+But before we can discuss these “alternative energies” in more detail we need some more coal energy facts and to understand what are fossil fuels as well as look at the current situation of where we are today.

 Understanding the Current Energy Situation

 The modern world relies heavily on the use of energy obtained from burning fossil fuels.
 Without the energy from fossil fuels, machines will not operate and electricity will not be generated.
 Electricity is needed for everything from powering the lights in our homes to running the latest high-tech, high speed rail network across the globe.
 Our energy consumption and requirements have been increasing rapidly during the last 250 years following the advent of the industrial revolution.

 From the age of steam until today this rapid increase in the use of energy has created its own problems of supply and demand.
 This growing world energy demand has led to increased use and burning of fossil fuels and non-renewable energy sources, just to generate electricity and keep the lights on.

 About 80 per cent of the energy we today use comes from fossil fuels.
 The list of fossil fuels is short with the three fossil fuel types being coal, petroleum oil, and natural gas.
 We use these types of fossil fuels in enormous quantities and for good reasons.
 They are easily available, easy to store and easy to move around the world.